Leo-2807/Writeups/HackTheBox/brainfuck.md

 ## WORDPRESS EXPLOIT

-I tried to search for exploits for all three of these.
-After some failed attempts I found a exploit for the plugin which worked
+I tried to search for exploits with the help of searchsploit for all three of these.
+After some failed attempts I found a exploit for the plugin which seemed kind of promising.

 `WordPress Plugin WP Support Plus Responsive Ticket System 7.1.3 - Privilege Escalat | php/webapps/41006.txt`

 ![](https://github.com/Leo-2807/Writeups/blob/main/images/brainfuck3.png)

-I copy the html form to a new file and edit it to make it wotk.
+After copying the html form to a new file, I edit it to make it work.

 ```php
 <form method="post" action="https://brainfuck.htb/wp-admin/admin-ajax.php">